mmomtchev/ffmpeg/README.md

 Look carefully at the console messages if you intend to mix synchronous and asynchronous calls on the same objects.
 Going fully asynchronous not only is *the Node.js way*, it will also completely solve this problem and it is the recommended way to use this API.

 Note: A notable exception are the `BufferSinkFilterContext` and `BufferSrcFilterContext` `avcpp` classes.
-These are not completely reentrant on the `avcpp`/`ffmpeg` side, as they rely on shared internal buffers.
+Distinct instances linked to the same underlying `FilterContext` are not completely reentrant on the `avcpp`/`ffmpeg` side, as they rely on shared internal buffers.
 Currently, it is not possible to read concurrently the audio and the video streams in multiple threads.
 The Streams API implementation has a reentrancy guard around these.
+A future version might implement correct locking of the parent `FilterContext` when accessing those.

 ## Performance